nehir-mentes/capstone_v2/to-do.md

 # Remaining to-do's

-1- Rake sample_data
-2- Add more restaurants and menus
+1- Centralize text on all pages
+2- Fix links on User Setting and Sign Out
+3- Fix the text and formatting of User Settings
+4- Try on mobile